 If a claim is not reported as quickly as possible or within five weeks, there is a maximum time limit of one year within which the injury must be reported.
 This means the claim must be reported to UFDS or the Labour Market Insurance no later than one year after the injury occurred.

 Please note that shipping companies are often also required to notify the Danish Maritime Authority of such incidents.

 NB: In the event of an accident in connection with loading and unloading in Danish ports or dockwork in Denmark, the accident must be reported to the Danish Working Environment Authority and not to the Danish Maritime Authority.
 This also applies when crew members are involved.

 Accidents occurring on offshore installations on the Danish Continental Shelf must be notified to the Danish Energy Agency.
 However, if an accident occurs on a Danish-registered mobile offshore installation during sailing or towing, it must be notified to the Danish Maritime Authority.

 In the event of a fatality the incident must always be reported to the relevant police authority, the Danish Maritime Authority, the Danish Working Environment Authority and UFDS.

-UFDS covers dental injuries sustained as a result of your work or working conditions without other personal injury.
+UFDS covers dental injuries sustained as a result of your work or working conditions without other personal injuries.

-Dental injuries arising during a meal are in principle not covered.
+Dental injuries arising during a meal are generally not covered.

 Who is required to report dental injuries?